 My first story, "written" at the tender age of five, was about a hot dog who falls in love with a banana.
-From there I wrote evermore fantastic and magical stories about talking animals (and things) and fictional lands, influenced by whatever fantasy or sci-fi novel I was reading.
+From there I wrote evermore fantastic and magical stories about talking animals and fictional lands, influenced by whatever fantasy or sci-fi novel I was reading.
 It may have helped that I lived in some pretty fantastic places (England, Hong Kong, Tokyo, England again) during my first 12 years of life.

-But back in the United States I started middle school, and my fiction-writing suffered the slings and arrows of adolescence, that deadly concoction of hormonal fog and mind-numbing embarrassment.
+But back in the United States I started middle school, and my fiction-writing bug suffered the slings and arrows of adolescence, that deadly concoction of hormonal fog and mind-numbing embarrassment.
 I turned to the visual arts, started reading more "reality"-based fiction and stopped writing for fun altogether.

 Ultimately, I did become a professional writer: a newswriter and reporter in Washington, DC; a public relations professional in San Francisco; and a marketing and advertising strategist and copywriter in Minneapolis.

 For 25 years, I wrote and wrote.
 A lot.
 I honed my skills and was paid quite well.
 But I wrote not one word of fiction and, other than a book for children I started with one of my daughters when she was three (Monsters Love Peanut Butter) or the occasional journal entry, nothing for myself.
 (Well, there was that TV show idea I pitched to the head of E!
 Network in Hollywood that one time.
 But that's another story).

 One habit I did continue from childhood was reading.
 Voraciously.
 All genres, all eras, all the time.
 Doing all the voices out loud to my children.
 Silently, in the quiet of the night, when no one else was awake.

 Then, late on the night of my forty-fourth birthday, I wrote and published my first blog essay.
 While I hoped it would touch others, it was the first thing I had written just for me, just for fun, since I was thirteen.